localrelayer/localrelayer/README.md

 From now on, instead of `git commit` you type `git cz` and let the tool do the work for you.

+Before you start make commits you have to install npm devDependencies for `api` or `ui` packages,

 Helpful hint: You can always edit your last commit message, before pushing, by using:
 ```sh
 git commit --amend